 A question was asked whether an employer could schedule an employee for a set of hours and if there was no work to do, have the employee clock out but be required to stay in a particular area of the work premises until he or she was needed to clock back in, with the threat of termination if the employee left work premises.
 There are a lot of different versions of this same basic situation from requiring an employee to clock out for lunch but stay at his or her workstation or desk to take calls to requiring an employee to clock out but remain on premises in case more work comes in to making the employee constantly wait to work at the office or worksite but clock in and out as certain tasks are performed.

 Presumably this is a situation that would only affect hourly employees.
-Under Texas and federal laws, an employer must pay hourly employees for the time spent working or under the employer’s control.
-Here, the employee is being forced to stay at work.
-If the employee is not free from the employer’s control, the employee needs to be paid at least minimum wage for that time.
+Under Texas and federal law, an employer must pay hourly employees for time spent under the employer’s control.
+Here, the employer forced employees to stay at work.
+If the employee is not free from the employer’s control, the employee must receive at least minimum wage for that time.

 This is like what many employees receive in the way of paid breaks.
-Since the employees are often required to stay on work premises and be available to return to work, the employer continues to maintain control over the employee and therefore must pay for that time.
+Since the employees must stay on work premises and remain available to return to work, the employer continues to maintain control over the employee and therefore must pay for that time.

 However, hourly employees are different.
 Hourly employees are typically free to do and go wherever they want while on call.
-In that case, they do not need to be paid for being on call; however, if the employer does set controls (for example, requiring they be available to appear in fifteen minutes of a call) then the employee may actually be entitled to payment for the hours in which he or she is on call.
-This particular employee may be on call but having the job conditioned on staying on the work premises means the employee is subject to the employer’s control and therefore likely entitled to some wages during this time.
+In that case, they do not need wages for being on call; however, if the employer sets controls then the employee may have entitlement to payment for hours on call.
+This particular employee may be on call; but conditioning the job on staying on the work premises means the employer continues control over the employees.
+Therefore likely entitled to some wages during this time.